-If there is potential business value from data, collaborate with the fractional CTO and CDO to determine if the next hire should be a mid- to senior-level Data Analyst or Data Engineer -- and have them help you hire for the right role.
+If there is potential business value from data, collaborate with the fractional CTO and CDO to determine if the next hire should be a mid- to senior-level Data Analyst or Data Engineer or (most likely) an Analytics Engineer (which is essentially a hybrid of the two roles) -- and have them help you hire for the right role.

 Mid- to senior- level data professionals with (ideally) expertise in your industry and tech stack will also be able to recommend initiatives based on business impact, not just execute tasks.

 Have the new hire, with advise from CDO, develop a POC to understand who your customers are now and historically, to help you begin evaluating and defining one way (e.g. single source of truth) around certain events.

 Please note: Until the business is able to understand what’s happening now and historically, please hold-off on hiring any Data Scientists to help you make forecasts.

 Who should first data hire report into?
 David Murray’s lessons learned from re-structuring his data team(s)

 Are you looking for a fractional CDO to collaborate with on a POC, to help you evaluate how to improve and grow the product?
 Please reach out.

 Are you getting enough applicants?
 Do you need to improve your job description?
 Please schedule this flat-fee session.

 Advice for systematizing Product Market Fit from the very beginning